 Management considers that the company has de facto control of RIMA Senvest Management L.L.C.
 (RIMA), even though it has no shareholding in this structured entity, because of the Company's board representation and the contractual terms of the investment advisory agreement.
-RIMA is the investment adviser to the Funds, and in turn the company is the investment sub-advisory services, the company is entitled to receive a portion of the management and incentive fees earned by RIMA, its structured entity, each fiscal year.
+RIMA is the investment adviser to the Funds, and in turn the company is the investment sub-adviser to the Funds.
+As compensation for its investment sub-advisory services, the company is entitled to receive a portion of the management and incentive fees earned by RIMA, its structured entity, each fiscal year.